delbetu/refactoring-to-chain-of-responsibility/README.md

 ## The problem

-TextMaster's quest for global domination has prompted us to open a supermarket - we sell only three products:
+Given a supermarket which sell only three products:

 ```
 +--------------|--------------|---------+